strohs/aws-cda-notes/study-notes-JUNE2018.md

     * do not use just one access key
         * don't create one access and share it across developers
         * create one access key pair per developer (in case a developer leaves on bad terms)
+* Assigning Roles to EC2 instances is preferred from a security perspective
+* roles are controlled by policies
+* changing a policy on a role will take effect immediately
+* you can attach/detach roles to a running EC2 instance (don't have to stop the instance)

 ## Elastic Load Balancers (ELB)
 * Application Load Balancer